chimsara/chimsara/README.md

 **chimsara/chimsara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --!>

 <h1 align="center">Hi!
 I'm Erica 💕</h1>
-<h3 align="center">An aspiring frontend developer based in the Washington D.C Area</h3>
+<h3 align="center">An aspiring frontend developer with a love for user-friendly design</h3>

 <p align="left">
 My name is Erica Nwoga.
 I am a senior Computer Science student at the University of Maryland.
 I am looking forward to graduating in December 2023.
 Outside of school, I tutor elementary to high school students in mathematics.
 Other hobbies I enjoy are...<br><br>